 Cool Facts About Europe Geography

-So, you know that the European continent is in the northern hemisphere, but do you know how tall the highest peak is, or where the longest river is located?
-Here is all you need to know about European geography.
+So, you know that the European continent is in the northern hemisphere, but do you know how tall the highest peak is or where the longest river is located?
+Here are some interesting things about Europe and its geography that you need to know.

 46) The highest mountain in Europe is part of the Caucasus mountain range in Russia.
 Mount Elbrus is 18,510 feet.